dmidk/danradocs/danra-book/docs/data-details.md

 The following parameters are encoded using a different schema than WMO standards.
 Thus, we provide a brief description of those below.

 ### Precipitation type
-The precipitation type describes the most prevalent type of precipitation in the given time frame.
+The precipitation type, `prtp0m,` describes the most prevalent type of precipitation in the given time frame.
 The following types are available:
 | Code | Description |
 |------|-------------|
 | 0    | Drizzle |